ZakDevOnGitHub/ZakYT/README.md

 - After that, double click "Install.bat" to install the dependencies for the program
 - Once that's done, Open your terminal or command prompt in the ZakYT directory (Where "Main.py" is), and run the following code: "py Main.py"
 - You should be ready to go! 😄👍
+# Special thanks to the creators of the python module PyTube!